rmojgani/PhysicsAwareAE/README.md

 - [Low-rank registeration based manifolds](https://youtu.be/fDYPAj9WAbk)

 ## FAQ

+- **Why the method is considered *physics-aware*?**
+	- The existance of a low-rank time/parameter-varying grid that minimize the Kolmogrov n-width is a conjecture based on the physics of many of the convection dominated flows, read sec 3.1 of [this](https://arxiv.org/abs/1701.04343).

+- **Why the method is considered an *auto-encoder*?**
+	- The method *acts* as an auto-encoder where the encoder/decoders are the mapping to/from the time/parameter-varying grid.

-- How does the method handle noisy data?
+- **How does the method handle noisy data?**
 	- SVD (singular value decomposition) and truncation at the heart of the algorithm acts as a filter removing the low energy-containing features of the data, i.e. the noise is filtered as a result of SVD-truncate.

-- Why the method is considered *physics aware*?
-	- The existance of a low-rank grid that minimize the Kolmogrov n-width is an assumption based on the physics of many of the convection dominated flows read sec 3.1 of [this](https://arxiv.org/abs/1701.04343).

-- What interpolation scheme to use?
+- **What interpolation scheme to use?**
 	- Any of the off-the-shelf interpolation schemes, e.g. (bi-)linear, cubic, spline.
 High order interpolation schemes only becomes advantageous in higher rank of reconstruction, i.e. higher \\(k_r\\).
 This is due to the local aliasing of high wave-number bases (features) on the coarsened grid.

 ## Requirements